bbauska/JS-jQuery-JSON/README.md

 <h3>JavaScript Overview</h3>

-Now we're looking at the JavaScript programming language.
-There's a lot of people that might say that the first programming language that you should learn, and maybe even the only programming language you should learn, is JavaScript.
+<p>Now we're looking at the JavaScript programming language.
+There's a lot of people that
+might say that the first programming language that you should learn, and maybe even the only programming language you should learn, is JavaScript.
 And I totally disagree with that.
 JavaScript is a wonderful language.
 And it runs in the browser.
 And with things like Node.js it's increasingly running in the server.
 And it's a great language.
 But it's a powerful language.
 It's not a easy to learn language.
 I mean, you really need to understand what's going on.
-And I'll try to show you some of the awesome things that are true about JavaScript that I think you can only appreciate after you learn a couple other languages like Python and PHP, SQL.
-And hopefully this is your fourth or fifth programming language that you've actually learned.
-The other thing that we're doing now is we're actually moving in a whole new world, right?
+And I'll try to show you some of the awesome things that are true about JavaScript that I think you can only appreciate after you learn a couple other languages like C++, Pascal, Python and PHP, SQL.
+Hopefully this is your fourth or fifth programming language that you've learned.
+The other thing that we're doing now is we're moving in a whole new world.

 We've been programming, we learned SQL, which is the language talking to databases.
 We learned PHP, which is the language of this server code that we happened to have chosen.
 We've talked about the request response cycle, we've talked about HTML, and CSS.
 And how we format things and make them look pretty in browsers.
-I kept saying the Document Object Model, but now we're actually going to write code that runs in the browser.
-So that's the distinct difference.
+I kept saying the Document Object Model (DOM), but now we're going to write code that runs in the browser.
+That's the distinct difference.
 Now, if you're running something like Node.js, that means that you are actually running server based JavaScript, but for now we're going to talk about JavaScript as a browser based tool.
 Now, JavaScript was invented for the browser.
 And for its first 15 years, it pretty much ran in the browser.
 It was never intended to be only in the browser.
 But it really has been a browser only programming language for a long time.
 And its use in servers is creeping up now.
-And so the concept of HTML and CSS and a Document Object Model has been part and parcel of what JavaScript has been about from its inception.
+And so the concept of HTML and CSS and a Document Object Model has been part and parcel of what JavaScript has been about from its inception.</p>

 From the first moment that we ever had JavaScript, it's been about the Document Object Model and how to manipulate the Document Object Model.
 And add interactivity without request response cycles.
 And so up till now, all the